-What are the new Back to School statistics for 2012?
+What are the new back to school statistics for 2018?

 Elementary and Secondary Education

-This fall, about 4.0 million public school students are expected to enroll in 9th grade—the typical entry grade for many American high schools (source).
+About 4.0 million public school students are expected to enroll in 9th grade in fall 2018 (source).
+Students typically enter American high schools in 9th grade.

-Public school systems will employ about 3.3 million full-time-equivalent (FTE) teachers this fall, such that the number of pupils per FTE teacher—that is, the pupil/teacher ratio—will be 15.2.
-This ratio is lower than the 2000 ratio of 16.0.
-A projected 0.4 million FTE teachers will be working in private schools this fall, resulting in an estimated pupil/teacher ratio of 12.3, which is also lower than the 2000 ratio of 14.5 (source).
+Public school systems will employ about 3.2 million full-time-equivalent (FTE) teachers in fall 2018, such that the number of pupils per FTE teacher—that is, the pupil/teacher ratio—will be 16.0.
+This ratio has remained consistent at around 16.0 since 2010.
+A projected 0.5 million FTE teachers will be working in private schools this fall, resulting in an estimated pupil/teacher ratio of 12.3, which is similar to the 2017 ratio of 12.2, but lower than the 2010 ratio of 13.0 (source).

-Public elementary and secondary schools will spend about $571 billion for the 2012–13 school year.
-On average, the current expenditure per student is projected at $11,467 for this school year (source).
+Current expenditures for public elementary and secondary schools are projected to be $654 billion for the 2018–19 school year.
+The current expenditure per student is projected to be $12,910 for the 2018–19 school year (source).

-About 3.4 million students are expected to graduate from high school in 2012–13, including 3.1 million students from public high schools and 283,000 students from private high schools (source).
+About 3.6 million students are expected to graduate from high school in 2018–19, including 3.3 million students from public high schools and 0.4 million students from private high schools (source).

 College and University Education

-Females are expected to comprise the majority of college students: 12.3 million females will attend in fall 2012, compared with 9.3 million males.
-Also, more students are expected to attend full time than part time (an estimated 13.3 million, compared with about 8.2 million, respectively) (source).
+Females are expected to account for the majority of college and university students in fall 2018: about 11.2 million females will attend in fall 2018, compared with 8.7 million males.
+Also, more students are expected to attend full time (an estimated 12.1 million students) than part time (7.8 million students) (source).